osmandapp/docs/content/osmand/map/map-context-menu.md

 ---
 title: "Map Context menu"
-intro: "'Map Context menu' provides information of selected objects on the map and allows to share, to edit, to move or to navigate to this place."
+intro: "'Map Context menu' provides information of selected object on the map and allows to share, to edit, to move or to navigate to this place."
 versions: '*'
 ---
 {% data reusables.general.article-not-complete %}

-## Open context menu
+## Context menu

 ### Select an object (short tap)